 ASAP can provide many services including education to enhance or control captive birds, rescue, recovery or removal of birds or finding injured birds.

-Education courses are also available for classroom settings for students to learn about birds and their natural requirements weather they are domestic or wild visitor in your community.
+Education courses are also available for classroom settings for students to learn about birds and their natural requirements whether they are a domestic or wild visitor in your community.

-Several types of injuries can occur within our urban areas to a varity of wildlife and domestic birds.
-If you encounter a bird in an apparent distress or known injury, follow the guidelines below.
+Several types of injuries can occur within our urban areas to a variety of wildlife and domestic birds.
+If you encounter a bird in apparent distress or known injury, follow the guidelines below.

 Do not attempt to feed or water an injured bird without knowledge of its condition or needed triage as ingestion of fluids or food could complicate an existing internal injury without knowledge of the injury.

-Calling 911 is not an option beneficial to helping birds.
+Calling 911 is not an option beneficial in helping birds.
 Find a rehabilitator, state agency or veterinarian to help with the crisis.

-Exposure, blunt trauma, disease, neglect, abuse, accident, attack and other unmentioned types of injury or degrade of condition should be assessed by a professional such as a veterinarian, bird rehabilitator, wildlife related officers, or other persons known to animal care to prevent a " Good samaritan tragedy" in loo of the best intentions of the persons involved, many birds die from improper care because of lack of knowedge of the condition that the bird cannot relate to the finder.
+Exposure, blunt trauma, disease, neglect, abuse, accident, attack and other unmentioned types of injury or degrade of condition should be assessed by a professional such as a veterinarian, bird rehabilitator, wildlife-related officers, or other persons known to animal care to prevent a " Good Samaritan tragedy" in loo of the best intentions of the persons involved, many birds die from improper care because of lack of knowledge of the condition that the bird cannot relate to the finder.